EDITED BY F. J. POWICKE,

 against them may be various and require various degrees of punishment.

-And it will be thought scarce congruous to say yt Councills are only
+congruous to say yt Councills are only

-and yet yt those should be suppressed who rest not in
+for advise, and yet yt those should be suppressed who rest not in

-their advise-unlesse
+their advise-unlesse ye

-ye Magistrate have tryed ye cause and found
+Magistrate have tryed ye cause

 that ye advice was so necessary as to aggravate ye offence to such